dfk-paris/DFKV-illustrations/README.md

      ├── 5_illustration_enrichment               # Enriching illustrations with metadata
      ├── 6_vikus_viewer                          # Visualisation with Vikus Viewer
      ├── 7_text_processing                       # Working on text around the illustrations
-     └── README.md
+     ├── 8_layout_study                          # Working on the visual place of illustrations └── README.md